quinnmjcj/encode/README.md

 These scripts are most likely useful as a starting point for encoding the way you want to encode.

-To handle dolby vision encoding (the script uses dovi_tool and cm_analyze to do "baking")
+To handle dolby vision encoding, you need to get  dovi_tool.
+If you want to do "baking", you also need cm_analyze from dolby.